All Episodes

 And what if Victor wants to marry the gerbil?

-The Netherlands would probably where is this going to stop?
+The Netherlands would probably, where is this going to stop?

-And now this is considered enlightenment, folks, by people on the left.
+And now, this is considered enlightenment, folks, by people on the left.

-This is this is thinking outside the box.
+This is thinking outside the box.

-Uh poor old Mirjam meets these people in the chat room and then divorces her husband.
+Poor old Mirjam meets these people in the chat room and then divorces her husband.

-It's just here's the second story, and this is from Denmark.
+Here's the second story, and this is from Denmark.

 A disabled Danish man is fighting for the state to pay for him to have a prostitute visit him at home.